 The early 1970s, more than any other time during the rock era, was good for instrumental hits.
 Several instrumentals made the top ten during that period, and no fewer than three of them (“Frankenstein”, “Love’s Theme”, and “TSOP (The Sound of Philadelphia”) went all the way to number one.
 One of those who capitalized on the then-popularity of instrumental music was a British musician named Tom Parker, along with his band, Apollo 100.

 The beginnings of Apollo 100

-Not to be confused with Colonel Tom Parker, Elvis’s manager, Tom Parker was proficient with multiple different instruments, starting with piano and incorporating several others.
+Not to be confused with Colonel Tom Parker, Elvis’s manager, the Tom Parker about whom I am writing was proficient with multiple different instruments, starting with piano and incorporating several others.
 A session musician, Mr. Parker had played with several bands in the years prior to forming Apollo 100 in 1972.

 Things started off quite well for Apollo 100, with their first album, Joy, quickly hitting the charts.